Jake Lucas

-Jake Lucas is an American child actor with credits in musical theatre, film and television.
+Jake Lucas is an American actor with credits in musical theatre, film and television.
 After appearances in the children's chorus of the Metropolitan Opera and in other musicals on and off-Broadway, he appeared as Louis Leonowens in the 2015 Broadway revival of The King and I, which won the Tony Award for Best Revival of a Musical.

 Life and career

 Born in Atlanta, Georgia to Ed and Karri Lucas, Lucas moved with his family to New York City when he was three years old.
 His parents own and run a software consulting company.
 He performed at an early age with the New York Boys Choir and Metropolitan Opera's children's chorus.
 He has appeared in three operas at the Met, Hansel and Gretel (2011), Billy Budd (2012), and Tosca (2012).